atitsbest/resume/CV.md

 ### React.js

-- It's a library, not a framework (hello angular).
-- Learned that react.js with context and hooks is now "complete".
+- Learned that react.js with context and hooks is now "complete" and does not need much extra state management.
-- Avoided Redux for most projects because of the restrictions and did not need the benefits of it.
+- Avoided Redux for most projects because of the restrictions it implies and did not need the benefits of it.
 - Learned that Web development is in a transition phase right now, with a lot of complexity.

 ### Typescript